thisisparker/dotnet-jekyll/index.md

 Hi, my name is Parker Higgins.
 I'm an artist and activist living in Brooklyn.
 My work has addressed the interplay between technology, society, and the law, with a focus on copyright, speech, and privacy issues.

-I'm currently on a programming retreat at [Recurse Center](https://recurse.com).
+I've just completed a programming retreat at [Recurse Center](https://recurse.com).
 Most recently before that, I worked as a Developer Advocate at [Tailscale](https://tailscale.com/), helping computer people build more human-friendly networks.
 I previously worked at the [Freedom of the Press Foundation](https://freedom.press), first as Director of Special Projects and then as Director of Advocacy, and before that as an activist at the [Electronic Frontier Foundation](https://eff.org).

 Since 2020, I have picked up the hobby of constructing crosswords.
 [Puzzles I've constructed](https://parkerhiggins.net/projects/crossword-publications) have appeared in the *New York Times*, the *New Yorker*, and many other outlets.
 I am also a programmer, and some of my programming projects can be found [on my Projects page](https://parkerhiggins.net/projects/) or my [Github profile](https://github.com/thisisparker/).